ld4l-labs/marc2rdf-validator/README.md

 xxx.ttl is a turtle representation of the same data as the .rdfxml file -- provided for human readability.

 The specific marc records were chosen to try to exercise different wrinkles in work/instance information present in a single marc record.
 As new work-instance wrinkles are surfaced, marc records and specs should be added to the project.

+# Importing Records

+1. Create a csv documents in the /docs folder:
+    /doc/m2b-classes.csv
+        With header columns 'className' and 'bibid'
+    /doc/m2b-properties.csv with head
+        With header columns 'propertyName' and 'bibid'

+2. In the /lib folder 'ruby m2b_csv.rb' and records from your favorite SRU service will automatically be populated within directories in the fixtures folder.

 # Working with other converters